guddukrp/Weather-app/README.md

 3. **Replace the API key:**
   ```
   Open the script.js file.
-  Replace a5905030ca9c50c3a516d13d5fd3bd59 with your own OpenWeatherMap API key.
+  Replace "API key" with your own OpenWeatherMap API key.

 ```
 4. **Open the application**: